At a Glance

 Species found year-round, or nearly so, include Canada Goose; American Black Duck; Mallard; Lesser Scaup; Ruddy Duck; Double-crested Cormorant; Great Blue Heron; Turkey Vulture; Bald Eagle; Cooper’s Hawk; Red-shouldered Hawk; Red-tailed Hawk; Killdeer; Ring-billed, Herring and Great Black-backed Gulls; Rock Pigeon; Mourning Dove; Belted Kingfisher; Downy Woodpecker; Northern Flicker; American Kestrel; American and Fish Crows; Carolina Chickadee; Carolina Wren; American Robin; Northern Mockingbird; European Starling; Song Sparrow; Northern Cardinal; Red-winged Blackbird; House Finch; American Goldfinch; and House Sparrow.
 Notably, both Ring-necked Pheasant and Northern Bobwhite have been reported here, sporadically throughout the year.

 In winter, ducks congregate in large numbers in the sheltered harbor, and other water birds can be seen in abundance flying overhead or further out in the water.
 Expected species in winter include Gadwall; American Wigeon; Northern Shoveler; Green-winged Teal; Canvasback; Redhead; Ring-necked Duck; Greater Scaup; Bufflehead; Common Goldeneye; Hooded Merganser; Common Merganser; and Red-breasted Merganser; as well as Common Loon; Pied-billed and Horned Grebes; and American Coot.
+In recent years, Nelson’s Sparrows have become more or less reliable in late fall through early winter, but there are generally only one to four individual birds.

 In the warm months, the selection of wading birds includes Great Blue, Little Blue, and Green Herons, along with Great Egret and Snowy Egret and both Black-crowned and Yellow-crowned Night-Herons.
 Shorebirds seen in the summer or in migration include Black-bellied Plover; American Golden-Plover; Semipalmater Plover; Stilt Sandpiper; Sanderling; Dunlin; and Least, White-rumped, Pectoral, Semipalmated, Western, Spotted, and Solitary Sandpipers; along with Short-billed Dowitcher; Wilson’s Snipe; American Woodcock; and both yellowlegs.
 Laughing Gulls and Ospreys move into the area in summer, along with terns such as Least, Caspian, Common and Forster’s.
 Chimney Swifts are abundant in summer and in migration.